ysdn2019/Graduates-List/graduates/jordan-childs.md

 ---
 path: /work/hey-love-exhibition
 graduate: Jordan Childs
-mainimg: /assets/work/childs_jordan_project1_web_main.jpg
+cover: /assets/work/childs_jordan_project1_web_main.jpg
-thumbnailimg: /assets/work/childs_jordan_project1_web_thumbnail.jpg
+thumbnail: /assets/work/childs_jordan_project1_web_thumbnail.jpg
 title: Hey Love Exhibition
 groupmembers: Sunday Laundry - Zilin Deng and Doodler - Dre
-fields: Branding, Illustration, Typography
+category: Branding, Illustration, Typography
 mediumdimensions:
 description: For workshop I decided to break the boundaries of making an app, or a book and develop a personal brand for my style of design/art.
 The project consists of a web store, a gallery show, collaborations, and a clothing line.
 digitallink: